9991S/HappyPlants/SoftwareRequirementsSpecification.md

 Project Management:
 -YouTrack
 -GitHub
--Microsoft Teams
+-Discord

 Deployment:
 -Travis CI
 -Docker and Heroku

 Testing:
--Cucumber
--Espresso
--JUnit
--Codacy
--CodeMR
--RestAssured
+-we have no experience with testing, we will add our technology at a later date.

 ## 3. Specific Requirements

 ### 3.1 Functionality
 This section will explain the different use cases, you could see in the Use Case Diagram, and their functionality.
 Until December we plan to implement:
-- 3.1.1 Posting a session
-- 3.1.2 Getting an overview
-- 3.1.3 Creating an account
+- 3.1.1 Creating an account
-- 3.1.4 Logging in
+- 3.1.2 Logging in
-- 3.1.5 Logging out
+- 3.1.3 Logging out
+- 3.1.4 Register plants
+- 3.1.5 Learn about plants

 Until June, we want to implement:
-- 3.1.6 Joining a session
+- 3.1.6 Learn about pests & bugs
-- 3.1.7 Keeping track of your sessions
+- 3.1.7 Get reminders
-- 3.1.8 Leaving a session
+- 3.1.8 delete registered plants
-- 3.1.9 Finding a session
-- 3.1.10 Getting in touch
+- 3.1.9 Getting in touch with other plant owners

 #### 3.1.1 Posting a session
 This feature is the essential one of our project.
 The user gets the possibility to post a session.
 Therefore, they have to select a game and also set the time when they want to play.For offline games, they have to set a location, too.
 For online games the location can be a server for example or simply be tagged as 'online'.